-Lightly wipe the piece of konbu kelp with a paper towel to clean the surface.
-Place the rinsed rice in a rice cooker and fill with water to the "2 cup" mark in the rice cooker pot, or add 400 ml of water.
-Add the konbu kelp and let soak for 30 min.
+Lightly wipe the konbu kelp with a paper towel to clean the surface.
+Place the rinsed rice in a rice cooker and add water to slightly below the "2 cup" mark in the rice cooker pot.
+Add the konbu kelp and let soak for 30 minutes.
 Remove the konbu kelp and cook the rice in the rice cooker as usual.

-After the rice is cooked, let steam for 5–10 min.
-(Some rice cookers include steaming time as part of the cooking process.)
+After the rice is cooked, let steam for 5–10 minutes.
+(Skip if your rice cooker includes steaming time as part of the cooking process.)
 After steaming, fluff the rice with a spatula.

-In a microwave-safe bowl, combine the ingredients for the [seasoned sushi vinegar] and mix well with a whisk or other utensil.
-Heat for 30 sec at 600 W or until the sugar dissolves, then mix well again.
+In a microwave-safe bowl, combine the ingredients for the [Seasoned vinegar] and mix well with a whisk.
+Heat in the microwave (600 W) for 30 seconds, then mix well again until the sugar dissolves.

-Transfer the cooked rice to a large bowl (approx. 22 cm in diameter is large enough), then drizzle the [seasoned sushi vinegar] onto a spatula, sprinkling it evenly over the rice.
+Transfer the cooked rice to a large bowl (approx. 22 cm in diameter), then drizzle the [Seasoned vinegar] onto a spatula so it sprinkles evenly over the rice.

-Mix the rice using a quick cutting motion with the spatula.
+Use the spatula to mix the rice using a quick cutting motion.

-Fan the rice to evaporate excess moisture while cooling it.
+Fan and cool the rice to let excess moisture evaporate.

-It is important to mix the rice quickly here.
-You'll end up with rice that is too sticky and has no gloss if you mix too slowly.
+It is important to fan the rice quickly here.
+Otherwise, you'll end up with sushi rice that is soggy with no glossiness.